 \paragraph{Gen2Act~\citep{Gen2Act_bharadhwaj2024}.} Gen2Act also uses a generated rollout as the interface, but shifts grounding into a single closed-loop visuomotor policy: instead of an explicit inverse-dynamics module, the policy directly conditions on the generated video and maps it to robot actions using observation history for feedback during execution.
 The method synthesizes a short \emph{human} demonstration video with a frozen off-the-shelf generator, and trains on robot demonstrations paired with corresponding generated guidance videos; an auxiliary point-track motion objective further encourages the policy to encode the rollout’s motion structure.
 This trades an explicit frame-to-action grounding step for end-to-end video-conditioned control, placing more of the interface-to-action burden on supervised video-to-action translation.

-\subsubsection{Video plans with interface transfer to poses and trajectories}
+\subsubsection{Video plans with interface transfer to poses and trajectories.}

-A second group of methods also generates video predictions as the primary interface, but adds a geometric \emph{interface-transfer} step that converts predicted frames into lower-dimensional pose or trajectory targets before control (the ``Transferred To'' column in Table~\ref{tab:explicit-interface-comparison} lists the specific target for each method).
-This transfer trades the holistic richness of video for a compact, action-grounding-friendly representation---at the cost of additional perception steps (depth estimation, correspondence matching, pose fitting) that can introduce errors under clutter, occlusion, or deformable objects.
+A second group keeps the predicted video or frame sequence as the primary interface, but adds a geometric \emph{interface-transfer} step that converts the visual plan into lower-dimensional pose or trajectory targets before control; the ``Transferred To'' column in Table~\ref{tab:explicit-interface-comparison} summarizes the target used by each method.
+This transfer trades the holistic richness of video for a compact, action-grounding-friendly representation---at the cost of additional perception steps such as depth estimation, correspondence matching, and pose fitting, which can introduce errors under clutter, occlusion, or deformable objects.

 \paragraph{AVDC~\citep{AVDC_2023}.} AVDC uses a generated \emph{video plan} as an explicit planning interface, but grounds it to control through geometric \emph{video$\rightarrow$pose transfer} rather than a learned inverse-dynamics model.
 Given the current RGB-D observation and a task specification (e.g., language), a diffusion model synthesizes an ``imagined execution'' video; dense correspondences (optical flow) between successive predicted frames are lifted to 3D using the depth of the first frame, and a rigid SE(3) motion is recovered by fitting the transformation consistent with the 3D--2D correspondences (PnP-style with robust estimation~\citep{EPnP_IJCV_2009, RANSAC}).
 For execution, the robot grasps the target object and applies the inferred rigid motion to produce end-effector commands that move the grasped object along the recovered pose trajectory.
 This design avoids action annotations during interface prediction, but depends on the grasped rigid-object assumption and on reliable correspondence/depth lifting, which can be brittle in clutter or for deformable objects.